marklogic/marklogic-ai-examples/rag-langchain-python/README.md

 The results are similar but slightly different to the results shown above for a simple word query.
 You can compare the document URIs printed by each program to see that a different set of document is selected by each approach.

+For an example of how to add embeddings to your data, please see [this embeddings example](../embedding-langchain-java/README.md).

 ## Summary

 The three RAG approaches shown above - a simple word query, a contextual query, and a vector query - demonstrate how